Listen to an audio file of this tool.

 To avoid battles about getting enough sleep, take a weekend and agree upon a reasonable bedtime to test needed sleep.
 Make sure it’s not a particularly stressful day for your teen since sleep can be altered by stress.
 Allow your teen to wake up naturally.
 Then, count the hours.
 How long did they sleep?
 That’s likely the exact amount of hours they require each night.

 - Write your plan.
-Make sure your teen is the one who is writing down the checklist or plan (It doesn’t have to be perfect).
+Make sure your teen is the one who is writing down the checklist or plan (it doesn’t have to be perfect).
 Go for simple.
 Post your plan in a visible location.
-Refer to it as a reminder during the morning routine, i.e., “What’s next on our plan?”
+Refer to it as a reminder during the morning routine.
+“What’s next on our plan?”

 Step 2.
 Teach New Skills by Interactive Modeling

-As parents, it’s easy to forget that teens are learning to perform everyday typical tasks with greater independence each year of their lives.
-A helpful way to identify what kinds of tasks teens can take on to demonstrate greater responsibility is to learn about what developmental milestones they’re working on whether physical, cognitive, social, or emotional.
+As a parent or someone in a parenting role, it’s easy to forget that teens are learning to perform everyday typical tasks with greater independence each year of their lives.
+A helpful way to identify what kinds of tasks teens can do to demonstrate greater responsibility is to learn about what developmental milestones they’re working on whether physical, cognitive, social, or emotional.
 Here are some examples:

 - Fifteen-year-olds show an increase in demonstrating independence while also respecting rules.
 You can make the connection between greater privileges and their ability to show responsibility.
 They will have greater self-control than younger teens.